DhruvGupta130/OrderFood/README.md

 ## 🔍 Additional Features

-- **Search Functionality**: Search for menu items and restaurants based on keywords.
+- **Search Functionality**: Easily find menu items and restaurants using keywords.
-- **Order History**: View past orders and re-order your favorites with just a click.
+- **User Ratings and Reviews**: Share your experiences by rating restaurants and menu items.
+- **Loyalty Program**: Earn rewards for frequent orders to enjoy discounts and special offers.
-- **Responsive Design**: Optimized for both mobile and desktop users, ensuring a smooth experience across devices.
+- **Responsive Design**: Optimized for mobile and desktop, ensuring a smooth experience across devices.
+- **Multiple Languages and Currencies**: Support for diverse user bases.

 ## 💬 Feedback & Issues